 Top Ten Questions relating to Wolsingham Lease Extensions

-• I have seventy years remaining on my lease of a ground floor flat in Wolsingham, the Landlord requires a £25k premium for a statutory lease extension of 90yrs.
-I am looking for advice on whether this amount is too high
+• I have 55 years remaining on my lease of a ground floor flat in Wolsingham, the Landlord requires a £25k premium for a statutory lease extension of 90yrs.
+I am looking for advice on whether this amount is reasonable

 • Other Topics